Mike Phillips (rugby union)

 William Michael Phillips (born 29 August 1982) is a retired Welsh rugby union player who played at scrum-half.
 On 16 March 2013, Phillips surpassed the record of 76 caps set by Dwayne Peel as the most capped scrum-half for Wales.

-Tall and powerful, unusual properties in a scrum half, he has been compared to ex-Wales international Terry Holmes.
+He has been compared to ex-Wales international Terry Holmes.

 Club career

 Phillips made his first appearance for the Scarlets at the age of 20, and remained there in spite of restrictions in first team appearances due to the performances of Dwayne Peel, until the summer of 2005.

 Citing his lack of first team appearances as the main reason, in 2005 Phillips signed for the Cardiff Blues starting most matches, partnering fellow former Welsh Under-21 player Nicky Robinson.

 In February 2007, Phillips was linked with a move to the Ospreys, on a basic wage of £180,000 as Cardiff Blues would not break their wage structure.
 Having signed for the Ospreys, at first he was the second-choice scrum-half as former All-Black Justin Marshall held the role.
 Following Marshall's departure to Montpellier, Phillips had the chance to make the position his own but for a knee ligament injury, allowing the emergence of new signing Jamie Nutbrown to take the role.

 In June 2011, Phillips left the Ospreys and joined French club Bayonne.
 In October 2013, he was sacked from Bayonne for repeated misconduct, with the final incident being drunk at an analysis session following the loss to London Wasps in the Amlin Cup.

 On 2 December 2013, Phillips joined French club Racing Métro, linking up with fellow Wales internationals Jamie Roberts and Dan Lydiate.

 On 5 May 2016, Phillips made his debut in the Aviva Premiership with English club Sale Sharks.

 On 26 November 2017, Philips briefly came out of retirement to join the Scarlets squad as cover due to injuries at scrum half and came on as a second-half substitute in their 34–30 Pro 14 win against the Southern Kings.